 For example, when you notice before giving a presentation that your stomach is clenched, you’re accessing your interoceptive awareness of your emotions, in this case fear or anxiety.
 Your body responds to this fear by tightening muscles, increasing heart rate, slowing digestion and increasing respiration.
 Using interoceptive awareness, we can recognize these physical signs of stress and take control.
 We can choose to take a deep breath, acknowledge our fears as well as recognize our capability to handle the situation and then, best of all, choose to proceed forward.

 Slow, Mindful Yoga

-These slow movements train the brain and nervous system to also slow down.
+These slow movements train our brains and nervous systems to also slow down.
 With practice, our systems adapt so we can let go when appropriate, such as when we are trying to fall asleep.
 You can’t get this from fast, more aerobic kinds of exercise.
 This ability to adapt to the current situation and “chillax” is at the heart of resilience as well as our mental, emotional and physical well-being.

 To help you get started on building greater resilience, enjoy the grounding yoga practice below.
 You may also want to read this post called, “Slow Lane Yoga” to learn more about the benefits of slow yoga.